CARIBVISTA NETWORK // 15 NATIONS

 Guyana, Belize, Suriname

 Massive land, small populations.
 Net food exporters.
 Backbone of the regional food supply.
+26.5M ha combined grassland.

-Jamaica, Trinidad & Tobago
+Barbados, Jamaica, Trinidad & Tobago

 COMMERCIAL MODEL